On Our Own (1977 TV series)

-On Our Own is an American sitcom broadcast Sundays at 8:30 pm (EST) on CBS as part of their 1977–78 schedule.
-It featured Lynnie Greene as Maria Bonino and Bess Armstrong as Julia Peters, two employees in the Bedford Advertising Agency in New York City.
+On Our Own is an American sitcom broadcast Sundays at 8:30 pm (EST) on CBS as part of the network's 1977–78 schedule.
+The show featured Lynnie Greene as Maria Bonino and Bess Armstrong as Julia Peters, two employees of the Bedford Advertising Agency in New York City.
 Toni McBain (Gretchen Wyler) was their boss, while April Baxter (Dixie Carter) and Phil Goldstein were their coworkers.

 The show aired from October 9, 1977, until April 30, 1978.
+The show ranked #29 for the 1977-1978 season; it was the highest-rated new series of that season to be cancelled.

+WWL, the CBS affiliate in New Orleans, stopped airing the show after 11 episodes.